BuildOnViction/gitbook/archive/building-your-first-game-dapp-on-tomochain.md

 ## 1. Getting Started: Installation <a href="#3965" id="3965"></a>

 [**Truffle Framework**](https://truffleframework.com/) is a great tool for developing Dapps.
-You can use Truffle to deploy your smart contracts to TomoChain.
+You can use Truffle to deploy your smart contracts to Viction.

 We only need this single command to install Truffle, the popular development framework for Ethereum.